 When these happen it is time to define your brand voice.

 What is a Brand Voice?

 A brand voice is the personality a company conveys as it communicates with words.
 It is the non-visual aspect that makes up your brand.

 Moderno Strategies developed this “voice scale” to help define the voice.
 We have our client fill out this chart before starting any project that involves creating content, whether it’s updating a website or establishing a brand.

 This simple tool has proven to be helpful and intuitive for clients.
 They simply place an X in a square on each row that describes their company between the extremes.
-The Xs in this table are the actual selections indicated by one of our clients.
+The Xs in this table is the actual selections made by one of our clients.